Fair Head: Geography

 The headland of Fair Head rises 200 m above the sea, and extends for over 5 km.
 The dolerite rock face is over 100 m high in places.
 Wild goats can be seen roaming among the rocks beneath the clifftops, where a walkway called The Grey Man's Path winds around the rugged coastline.
-From the road above the cliff, a man-made Iron Age island or crannóg can be seen in the middle of a lake, Lough na Cranagh.
+From the road above the cliff, a human-made Iron Age island or crannóg can be seen in the middle of a lake, Lough na Cranagh.
 The lakes are stocked with trout and can be fished during the summer months.
-All of the land at Fair Head is private farmland, and not owned by the National Trust (who own the land to the east of the headland).
+All of the land at Fair Head is private farmland, and not owned by the National Trust (who only have a lease on the land to the east of the headland).
 Access is by the goodwill of local farm owners.
 Fair Head is the closest headland to Rathlin Island.

-Fair Head's rock formations appear on the 2nd century Ptolemy's map of Ireland from Ptolemy's Geography, described as a point called Ῥοβόγδιον (Rhobogdiun) (cf the Pictish Robogdii tribe), which academics believe is Fair Head.
+Fair Head's rock formations appear on the 2nd century Ptolemy's map of Ireland from Ptolemy's Geography, described as a point called Ῥοβόγδιον (Rhobogdiun) (cf the Robogdii tribe), which academics believe is Fair Head.
 The name may derive from the Proto-Celtic root *bogd, "bend".

 Fair Head (and the neighboring Murlough Bay) are classed as an area of special scientific interest (ASSI), and are on the register of Antrim ASSI.